The Syrian American Medical Society (SAMS)

 • Funding Stage: Proof of Concept

-Ten years into the Syrian Civil War, the mental health needs of children ages 5-18 across Syria are immense.
-There is a veritable shortage of available mental health professionals to address these needs, leaving children without access to care.
-Leveraging community-based resources by training and supervising Syrian women to deliver needed mental healthcare would increase access to care amongst vulnerable children.
+With the long-lasting Syrian Civil War, the mental health needs of children ages 5-18 across Syria are immense.
+Displacement, loss of family members, and constant sounds of bombardment, destruction, and shelling, among other impacts of the war, have all caused deep trauma to Syrian children.
+Yet there is a critical shortage of available mental health professionals to address these needs, leaving children without access to adequate care.
+There is thus a major need for more Syrians to be trained, preferably at the community level, in the delivery of mental healthcare to vulnerable, trauma-affected children.

 "Web"www.sams-usa.net